-This would be a fun idea for kids!
-Chopsticks or tweezers for fine motor skills, used to pick up and drop pom-poms into color matched paper rolls
+This would be a fun idea for kids and a great use for all those toilet paper rolls I can't throw away!
+Chopsticks or tweezers for fine motor skills, used to pick up and drop pom-poms into color matched toilet paper rolls.

 Instead of numbers write the color word on the bottles.
 Sort pom-poms by color.
 Empty each bottle and count the pom-poms.
 Then record how many pom-poms were in each bottle.
 Add the two colors together for addition practice.

 Primary level science station for magnets.
 "Is it magnetic?"
 This sorting science station is appropriate for pre-k, kindergarten, primary grades, or preschool.
 With younger children be careful to ensure items size isn't a choking hazard.

 Phonics 1 Phonics/Alphabet Baskets Sorting Activity (from The Imagination Tree) Make baskets with objects that sound like a specific letter.
 Give the students a basket and let them practice their phonics skills by naming the objects.